Actively Recruiting

 • Emergency cesarean section or cesarean after failed vaginal delivery

-• Change from planned vaginal delivery to cesarean during hospitalization
+• Change from planned vaginal to cesarean delivery during hospitalization

-• Uterine or vaginal anomalies (congenital genital tract anomalies)
+• Uterine or vaginal anomalies (congenital anomalies)

 • Cesarean due to placenta previa or suspected placenta accreta spectrum